sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-networkloadbalancing-coreclustersclusterportrulesportruleloadweight.md

 ## Applies To

-For list of the supported Windows® editions and architectures that this component supports, see [Microsoft-Windows-NetworkLoadBalancing-Core](microsoft-windows-networkloadbalancing-core-win7-microsoft-windows-networkloadbalancing-core.md).
+For list of the supported Windows editions and architectures that this component supports, see [Microsoft-Windows-NetworkLoadBalancing-Core](microsoft-windows-networkloadbalancing-core-win7-microsoft-windows-networkloadbalancing-core.md).

 ## XML Example